Les-Senters/ZKP-Vault-/README.md

 1. **Zero-Liability Infrastructure:** The cloud provider never hosts or reads the raw identity metrics.
 Compliance with GDPR, CCPA, and EU AI mandates is mathematically guaranteed in real-time at the device level.
 2. **Dynamic Silo Compression:** Because data access is gated by targeted cryptographic tokens, 95% of inactive user history can remain deeply compressed and "cold."
 The system only decompresses the highly specific context block authenticated by the ZKP, slashing data center power consumption and compute bloat.

-## Consulting & Enterprise Implementation
-This repository serves as the core open-source standard.
-For custom enterprise integrations, advanced cryptographic circuit design (zk-SNARK/STARK), or hardware enclave clustering protocols, contact the architecture lead.